De'Edra Gibson at an earlier court appearance.

 Tribune Staff Reporter

-In April, Gibson was charged before Magistrate Samuel McKinney with abducting three eight-year-old boys and a three-year-old between February 16 and March 29.
+The 29-year-old appeared before Magistrate Samuel McKinney to face four counts of abduction stemming from allegations that she abducted three eight-year-old boys and a three-year-old between February 16 and March 29.

-During her initial arraignment, her attorney Howard Thompson Jr told Magistrate McKinney that his client has a history of mental health issues.
-In fact, he said just last October, Gibson spent some time in the psychiatric ward of the Brookdale University Hospital in New York.
+Prior to the charges being read, however, her attorney, Howard Thompson Jr, indicated to the court that his client has a history of mental health issues.
+In fact, Mr Thompson said just last October, Gibson spent some time in the psychiatric ward of the Brookdale University Hospital in New York.

-At the time, Mr Thompson said he had also received legal instructions from Gibson that ranged from “incomprehensible” to “bizarre”.
+Furthermore, Mr Thompson said he has received legal instructions from Gibson that have ranged from “incomprehensible” to “bizarre”.
+This, he said, was as recently as yesterday morning, when he visited her at the Central Detective Unit (CDU).

-As a result, Magistrate McKinney remanded the woman to the Sandilands Rehabilitation Centre (SRC) and adjourned the matter to have a psychiatric report on her mental fitness to plea presented to the court.
+He remanded the woman to the Sandilands Rehabilitation Centre (SRC) and adjourned the matter to May 13, at which time a psychiatric report will be presented to the court on Gibson’s mental fitness.